-Rebecca van der Putt, known to her friends as Bec or treaclechops, was my best mate.
+Rebecca van der Putt, known to her friends as Bec, was my best mate.
 She was taken by cancer, aged only 38 on 4 January 2007.

-I met her in 1991 when I started work at Oxford College of Further Education.
+I met her in 1991 when I started work at Oxford College of FE.
 We hit it off immediately.
 For nearly two decades, I shared things with her that I have shared with no one else.
 She was bloody ace.

 Bec was a gifted creative photographer.
 She shot on film and loved to used old-fashioned darkroom techniques.
 Her work was published in newspapers, on calendars, in magazines and in exhibitions.